Zandbergstraat 14 / 5555 LB Valkenswaard (NL) ☎ + 31(0)651 587 997

 Height 1-2 m. sun till half shadow hardy between -12/-15°C

-Yushania velutina (picture down right) See 'New' as Fargesia nivalis.
+Yushania velutina (picture down left) See in 'New' and Fargesia nivalis.

 -Yunnan 95 5 (picture down left) Half climbing Yushania with small leaves and thin culms.
 Introduced by Kimmei.